sirReeall/mysql/README.md

 Role Variables
 --------------

-Everything is currently hardcodes and no variables are exposed
+Everything is currently hardcoded and no variables are exposed

 Dependencies
 ------------